mzayem/mzayem/README.md

 # 💫 About Me:

-I'm Muhammad Zayem, a dedicated web developer by day ☀️ and a tech explorer by night.
+A dedicated web developer by day ☀️ and a tech explorer by night.

 - ⚙️ Daily tools: JavaScript, React, Next.js, TypeScript